AlainLich/COVID-Data/README-Data.md

        + concerning the above CSV files the separator was changed to `;`

 ### From https://data.europa.eu/euodp/
+ - <B>At this time (Summer 2021), access to this site is not supported (due to an issue in the utilisation of the SPARQL access point).</B>
  - <B>Change in data  format</B>:
    + starting 17/12/2020, data started being collected in weekly format, the files including weekly data from beginning of 2020.
 The files are being adapted,